Extraction of Patient Information using cTakes

-Clinical notes contain massive amounts of clinical data which is usually not available in a format that is easily understood by any graphing tool or other tool for the matter due to the fact that this data is in plain text interspersed with key clinical values.
+Clinical notes contain massive amounts of clinical data which is usually not available in a format that is easily understood by any graphing tool or other tools for the matter due to the fact that this data is in plain text interspersed with key clinical values.
 For example, a hospital may receive narrative data from an MRI assessment in an HL7 R01 result message.
 This data may contain diagnosis info but that diagnosis info may not be actionable because it will be buried in all the text of the narrative report.
 In the past, a human was needed to parse this text and convert this data into actionable discrete values.
 This provides a great opportunity for a Machine Learning solution.
 Luckily, cTAKES (clinical Text Analysis and Knowledge Extraction System) is a technology available that can be used for such purpose. cTAKES is an open-source natural language processing system to extract information from electronic medical record clinical free-text.
 It recognizes diseases, disorders, signs, symptoms, medications, and procedures from given free text. cTAKES outputs structured data that can be mapped to a relevant FHIR resource containing codes from various coding systems; subsequently that FHIR data can be consumed by any EHR, graphing tool or an alerting system.

 Currently, cTAKES is available as a GUI application.
 For those who like to use cTAKES as an API (Application Programming Interface), there are some limitations and we show here how to set it up for API use. cTAKES, by default, does not provide a web service for clients to consume.
 It only provides a GUI application named “Casual Visual Debugger” for processing clinical notes, which allows the user to observe the concepts (and their details) identified within clinical notes in the form of nodes as it can be seen in the image below:

 Hence, in order to utilize cTAKES as an API, Technosoft created a Spring boot application that exposes a single REST API endpoint.
 The endpoint requires a clinical note in its request body and returns a tailored response consisting of conditions, observations, medications, and procedures.
-It uses the exact same underlying mechanism for processing which is employed in the Casual Visual Debugger (CVD).
+It uses the exact same underlying mechanism for the processing which is employed in the Casual Visual Debugger (CVD).

 As soon as a request is received, the application loads the default UMLS analysis engine (employed by cTAKES) into memory.
 The engine verifies the UMLS credentials passed to this application, processes the clinical note by associating codes from the database with the concepts identified within the clinical note and returns its response back to the application.
 The application modifies the returned response tailored to FHIR resources and returns it to the client.